flynno-io/employee-management-system/README.md

 7. Start the CLI by running `npm run start`.

 ## Usage
-1. Update the .env file with your database settings.
+1. Update the `.env` file with your database settings.
 2. Run `npm run start` to start the CLI.

+To see the application functionality, watch this [demo](https://www.example.com/test/)

 ## Credits
 I welcome contributions to my project.
 Please see the [Contributing](#contributing) section.